 Not All Borrowers Will Qualify for the Maximum Amount

-It’s important to realize that the maximum mortgage amount is largely up to the mortgage lender that originates the loan.
+It’s also important to realize that the maximum VA mortgage amount is largely up to the lender that originates the loan.
 The VA does not lend money directly to borrowers.
 They simply guarantee a portion of the loan, so that the lender has some level of reimbursement if the borrower defaults (stops paying) down the road.
 So there is no guarantee that a borrower will qualify for the amounts shown above.
+It’s income-dependent.

-Example: The 2017 VA loan limit for Los Angeles County is $636,150, which is higher than most other counties across the U.S. But there is no guarantee that a veteran or servicemember will qualify for this amount.
-For instance, if the borrower happens to be on the lower end of the military pay scale, he or she probably wouldn’t meet the income requirements needed for a home loan in the $600,000 range.
+Example: The 2020 VA loan limit for Los Angeles County is $765,600, which is higher than most other counties across the U.S. But there is no guarantee that a veteran or servicemember will qualify for this amount.
+For instance, if the borrower happens to be on the lower end of the military pay scale, he or she probably wouldn’t meet the income requirements needed for a home loan in the $700,000 – $800,000 price range.

-Mortgage lenders use debt-to-income ratios and other measurement tools to determine how much they are willing to lend to an individual borrower.
+Mortgage lenders use debt-to-income ratios and other measurement tools to determine how much they are willing to lend to a particular borrower.
 The numbers shown in the two documents above are merely the maximum amounts that can be guaranteed under the VA’s home loan program.

 Disclaimer: The information above was adapted from official sources including, but not limited to, the Department of Veterans Affairs and the Federal Housing Finance Agency.
-Such information is deemed reliable but not guaranteed.
-Every lending scenario is different, because every borrower is different.
-We make no claims or assertions about your ability to qualify for a home loan.
-To find out if you are qualified for this program, or to learn more about 2017 VA loan limits in your county, visit VA.gov and navigate to the “Home Loans” section.
+We make every effort to ensure accuracy when transcribing such information.
+But there is always a chance for human error.
+For the most accurate information available, refer to official sources.
+To verify the 2020 VA loan limits for your county, you can visit VA.gov and navigate to the “Home Loans” section.